fdeantoni/prost-wkt/README.md

 ### Upgrading Prost ###

-When upgrading Prost to the latest version, make sure to also run `wkt-types/resources/update.sh` script.
-This will grab the latest source files from `prost-types` and merge them into `prost-wkt-types` at build time.
-After the script has run, be sure to validate all the changes made in prost-types have been incorporated to ensure full compatibility.
+When upgrading Prost to the latest version, make sure the latest changes from `prost-types` are incorporated into `prost-wkt-types` to ensure full compatibility.

-Please see `wkt-types/README.md` for more info.
+Currently the `Name` traits have specifically not been implemented until this implementation in Prost has fully stabilized.

 ## MSRV ##